OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 But it gives us a starting point, indications that can be used to get a sense of initial velocity for this newly assembled team.
 In a sense, not a precise metric, but better than no metric at all.

 For example, if I was to take the chart above, I would be tempted to use 10 points/week as a starting point.
-So for a first 2 weeks sprint, it is probable that the team will deliver up to 20 points, fairly unlikely the would deliver more than 30, quite likely they would deliver more than 15.
-Makes sense?
+So for a first 2-weeks sprint, it is probable that the team will deliver up to 20 points, fairly unlikely the would deliver more than 30, quite likely they would deliver more than 15.
+Make sense?
 Again not an accurate prediction, but some insights usable during sprint planning (better than no metrics at all).

 ## And More...